Valley offers advanced care for colon cancer and rectal cancer close to home.

 - Stereotactic body radiation therapy (SBRT): This treatment delivers high-dose radiation to a specific area to help save affected parts of the liver.

 - Intra-hepatic chemotherapy: This treatment delivers chemotherapy directly into the liver.

 - Hepatic Arterial Infusion Pump: With the support of Mount Sinai, we are now offering Hepatic Arterial Infusion Pump (HAI or HAIP) therapy, which delivers chemotherapy directly to the liver.

 Advanced-stage colorectal cancers, including appendix cancer, can also spread to the lining of your abdominal cavity.

-For those patients, we offer cytoreductive surgery and intraperitoneal chemotherapy.
+For those patients, we offer cytoreductive surgery and HIPEC (hyperthermic intraperitoneal chemoperfusion).
 This specialized treatment is particularly effective for treating cancer that has spread to the lining of the abdomen.

 Here’s how the treatment works:

 - Your surgical oncologist starts by surgically removing as much of the tumor as possible.